Hyperxq/Hyperxq/README.md

 # Hi, I'm Daniel Ramírez! 🚀

-I'm passionate about front-end development, but in specific in javascript enviorment for this reason I love to work in frontend with Angular/React/Astro, in backend with NestJS and working UI with figma ♥️.
-In my free time I am working on [Projec Builder](https://pbuilder.dev/), help developer from creating code automation with schematic to create complete and complex projects with only one command terminal line.
-[Schematic Docs](https://schematics.pbuilder.dev), [Blogs](https://medium.com/@hyperxq).
+I am deeply passionate about front-end development, particularly within the JavaScript environment.
+This passion drives my work in front-end development using Angular, React, and Astro.
+On the backend, I prefer NestJS, and for UI design, Figma holds a special place in my heart ♥️.
+In my spare time, I dedicate myself to [Project Builder](https://pbuilder.dev/), a tool aimed at helping developers automate code generation.
+With Project Builder's schematics, you can create complete and complex projects with just a single command line instruction.
+For more information, check out the [Schematic Docs](https://schematics.pbuilder.dev) and my [Blog Posts](https://medium.com/@hyperxq).

-📫 Feel free to reach out to me on [Twitter](https://twitter.com/DanielB05817361), or [LinkedIn](https://www.linkedin.com/in/daniel-ram%C3%ADrez-79351ab9/).
+📫 I'm always open to connecting with like-minded individuals and professionals.
+Feel free to reach out to me on [Twitter](https://twitter.com/DanielB05817361) or [LinkedIn](https://www.linkedin.com/in/daniel-ram%C3%ADrez-79351ab9/).

-Thanks! 😎
+Thank you! 😎